rian39/notes/peirce_essential_vol2.md

 A _diagram_ is an _icon_ or schematic image embodying the meaning of a general predicate; and from the observation of this _icon_ we are supposed to construct a new general predicate.
 'New Elements' 303

 This resolution is of the nature of a plan, or, as one might say, a _diagram_.
 246 'What makes a reasoning sound?'

+##On the logic of drawing history from ancient documents

+the theory of probabilities has been called the logic of the modern exact sciences; and it is known to be the basis of the vast business of insurance; and therefore when a literary man learns that the method which he has been pursuing has the sanction of such a great mathematical doctrine, he begins to feel that he is a very scientific person 80-81